- Publications and resources

 Mayday Fuel is not aimed at setting conditions to prosecute pilots or operators and a declaration does not automatically mean that emergency services will be mobilised.

 What is the VFR fixed fuel reserve for small piston or turboprop aeroplanes?

-The fixed fuel reserve for day visual flight rules (VFR) for small piston or turboprop aeroplanes will be set as 30 minutes.
+Under the new rules, the fixed fuel reserve for day visual flight rules (VFR) for small piston or turboprop aeroplanes will be set as 30 minutes.